v-pham/lxsshost/README.md

 New-LXSubsystem -Name ubuntu -LXSSRoot "C:\.lxss" -Password "Change2day!" -AsPlainText -SetLXSSPassword
 ```
 ##### Note
-    This is not required to use the New-LXSubsystem function but future code may be written assuming this
+    Subsequent new LX subsystems can be created with -Password (and everything after) omitted which will set
-    has been ran and there does exist some group by which to filter LXSS user accounts.
+    the user password to the same password set with the -SetLXSSPassword parameter.

 ### Details on what this is doing:

-    + A user account is created, -SetLXSSPassword exports the credentials to a text file (converted from a secure
+    - A user account is created, -SetLXSSPassword exports the credentials to a text file (converted from a secure
     string).
-    + Invokes Windows command prompt (and exits) to create the user profile in the directory specified by LXSSRoot.
+    - Invokes Windows command prompt (and exits) to create the user profile in the directory specified by LXSSRoot.
-        I can confirm this can allow you to redirect the LX subsystem to a drive other than the system drive.
+      * This can allow you to redirect the LX subsystem to a drive other than the system drive.
-    + The user account is set to be hidden from the Windows logon screen
+    - The user account is set to be hidden from the Windows logon screen

 ##### Warning
     I also add every LXSS user to the Administrators group.
 Might be a security concern for some but